Fallout 3 Bobblehead Location Guide

 Click here to return to the Fallout 3 Walkthrough Index

 Bobbleheads in Fallout 3 give you a permenant increase to a skill or S.P.E.C.I.A.L. stat.
-For this reason, you often shouldn't make a character with +10 in any stat, or raise a character past 90% in any skill without first getting that particular bobblehead.
-Every skill in Fallout 3 is represented, so how ever you play your character there is a Fallout 3 Vault Boy bobblehead for you.
+For this reason, you often shouldn't make a character with +10 in any stat, or raise a character past 90% in any skill without first getting that particular Bobblehead.
+Every skill in Fallout 3 is represented, so how ever you play your character there is a Fallout 3 Vault Boy Bobblehead for you to find.

 Strength: The Strength Bobblehad is found in Lucas Simms' house in Megaton.
 It's very easy to get after you've disarmed the bomb.
 If you blew up Megaton, there's no hope.
 The quest The Power of Atom is very easy to do the 'nice' way and also gets you a house in the town.
 Once that quest is completed, Lucas Simms' house will no longer be locked.
 That's your chance to go inside without breaking in.
 Otherwise, you'll have to break in.
 The door requires 50 lockpick, but high sneak is going to be needed to do it without drawing attention.

-Perception: This Bobblehead is found in the Republic of Dave, which is in the extreme northeastern corner of the map.
+Perception: You can find the Perception Bobblehead in the Republic of Dave, which is in the extreme northeastern corner of the map.
 Look for the Museum of Dave and enter.
 It is one of the only buildings you can enter here without talking to Dave first.
-The bobblehead is on a shelf in the museum, and you can take it without it being considered stolen of course.
-The journey to get this bobblehead will net you a lot of cash, although at times it will be dangerous.
+The Bobblehead is on a shelf in the museum, and you can take it without it being considered stolen of course.
+The journey to get this Bobblehead will net you a lot of cash, although at times it will be dangerous.
 Use points of interest you discover on your map as travel spots to return to Megaton or Rivet City to sell loot and buy stimpacks.

-Endurance: This one is found in the deathclaw sanctuary.
+Endurance: The Endurance Bobblehead is found in the deathclaw sanctuary.
 It can be tough for lower level players to get, because the location is of course filled with death claws.
 The sanctuary can be seen in the screenshot here.
-If you're low level, once you're in the area you will probably need a stealth boy to help you get to the bobblehead.
+If you're low level, once you're in the area you will probably need a stealth boy to help you get to the Bobblehead.
 Sneak all the way in to the south, down the hill.
-The bobblehead is on a little table.
+The Bobblehead is on a little table.
 Make your way back out quickly.
 You should know whether taking out a death claw is a challenge for you.
 Act accordingly.

-Charisma: Located in Vault 108, which is exactly 8 squares north of Rivet Cit is home to the Charisma Bobblehead.
+Charisma: The Charisma Bobble is located in Vault 108, which is exactly 8 squares north of Rivet Cit is home to the Charisma Bobblehead.
 Set your marker in the square I stated, and head there.
 It's quite a walk, but you will gain a good deal of experience from the trek.
 The Vault is infested with Gary Clones, who are very weak and give about twenty experience per kill.
 The Bobblehead is in the Cloning lab.
 Near the western side of the area, the Bobblehead can be found on a table in a room with a lot of beds.

-Intelligence: This one is located in Rivet City.
+Intelligence: The Intelligence Bobblehead is located in Rivet City.
 You can get it while you're doing the Wasteland Survival Guide quest.
 There is a science lab in the ship.
 Go through the stairwell door and look for the signs.
 They'll lead you directly to the lab.
 Look to the desk near the center of the room to find the Intelilgence Bobblehead.

 Luck: The Luck Bobblehead is in Arlington Cemetery.
 To get there from Megaton, head east to Super Duper Mart, then southeast to the "Flooded Metro".
 The metro here is very short, and leads to the cemetery itself.
 Head southwest of teh entrance to find Arlington House.
 The Bobblehead is in the basement, straight ahead from the entrance on a shelf.

-Explosives: This bobblehead is found near WKML Broadcast station.
+Explosives: The Explosives Bobblehead is found near WKML Broadcast station.
 The station is 5 squares south and 4 squares east from the northwestern corner of the map.
 The item is in a sewer south of the station itself.
 Go up to the station and go around to the south of the building, then drop off the small cliff.
 Trace your way along the southern rock facing.
 Be up close so that you can see the white cistern that has a grate you can climb down.
-There are several other items, including a stealthboy along with the explosives bobblehead.
+There are several other items, including a stealthboy along with the explosives Bobblehead.

 Lockpick: The Lockpick Bobblehead is found in the Bethesda Ruins.
 They are found three squares north and two squares east of Megaton.
 You will likely find your way to the western building first.
 The Bobblehead is in the eastern tower.
 Don't worry, clear the first tower then head upstairs to find a skywalk that leads between the two buildings.
 In the eastern building, there aren't that many enemies.
 The Bobblehead can be found near the center of the area on a desk.